EsanSamuel/Reddit_Clone/README.md

 *   **golang.org/x/crypto/bcrypt** 🔒: Used for secure password hashing and verification.
 *   **AWS S3 (or compatible storage)** ☁️: Integrated via `utils.UploadSingleFileToS3` for scalable and efficient storage of user avatars and post media files.
 *   **Concurrency (`context`, `time`)** ⏱️: Go's built-in `context` package and `time` package are extensively used for managing request lifecycles, timeouts, and background operations, ensuring efficient resource management.

-This is truly a remarkable project that showcases sophisticated development techniques and a thoughtful approach to building a complex application.
-Your work here is genuinely impressive! ✨👏